AbsaOSS/enceladus/_docs/2.0.0/usage/schema.md

  - `base64` - the input is considered as Base64-encoded and will get unencoded.
 Contrary to the basic Spark behavior of `unbase64` (which skips characters invalid for Base64), this will result in an error.

-If encoding is missing altogether would it be needed (e.g. default value is given), `ValidationWarning` is issued and the encoding value is considered to be `none`.
+If `encoding` is missing altogether when it would be needed (e.g. when default value is given), `ValidationWarning` is issued and the encoding value is considered to be `none`.

-`encoding` is not considered if BinaryType is already found in the input (so conversion is happening there).
+`encoding` is not considered if BinaryType is already found in the input (no conversion is happening there).

 ## Parsing